nabeelsherazi/handydandy/README.md

 sms - a class for an sms system inside of a phone

 testsuite - a class for testing python code when you don't know how to use unittest, pytest, etc

+make_all_lined - a script to batch create line numbered versions of all text files in your working directory